Apple Maps: Initial release

 Apple revealed that the application would replace Google Maps as the default web mapping service for iOS.
-Apple also announced that the application would include turn-by-turn navigation, 3D maps, ~Flyovers and 3D maps, and the virtual assistant Siri.
+Apple also announced that the application would include turn-by-turn navigation, 3D maps, and the virtual assistant Siri.
 The mapping service was released on September 19, 2012.
 Following the launch, Apple Maps was heavily criticized, which resulted in a public apology by Apple CEO Tim Cook in late September and the departure of two key employees of Apple (see also §Early inaccuracy).

 Google Maps was the default mapping app in iOS from the first generation iPhone in 2007.
 In late 2009, tensions between Google and Apple started when the Android version of Google Maps featured turn-by-turn navigation, a feature which the iOS version lacked.
 At the time, Apple argued that Google collected too much user data.
 When Apple made iOS 6 available, Google Maps could only be accessed by iOS 6 users via the web.
 Although Google did not immediately launch an iOS version Maps, shortly after the announcement of Apple Maps, Google did add a Flyover feature to its virtual globe application Google Earth.
 Three months later, in December 2012, Google Maps was released in the App Store.
 This version of Google Maps, unlike the previous version, featured turn-by-turn navigation.
 Shortly after it was launched, it was the most popular free application in the App Store.

 Speculation around Apple creating a mapping service of its own arose in 2009 after computer magazine Computerworld reported that Apple had acquired Jaron Waldman's company Placebase, an online mapping service, in July of that year.
 The CEO of Placebase became a part of Apple's "Geo Team".
 In the following two years, Apple acquired two more mapping related companies who specialized in 3D maps: Poly9 in 2010 and C3 Technologies in 2011.
-C3 Technologies' imagery was later used for the Flyovers feature in Apple Maps.
+C3 Technologies' imagery was later used for the Flyover feature in Apple Maps.
 Earlier in 2011, Apple indicated its plan for a mapping service when it stated on its website that it was collecting location data to create "an improved traffic service in the next couple of years" for iPhone users.
-In September 2012, when Apple Maps was released, a “source”connected to both Google and Apple Maps claimed to technology website TechCrunch that Apple was recruiting Google employees that worked on Google Maps.
+In September 2012, when Apple Maps was released, a "source" connected to both Google and Apple Maps claimed to technology website TechCrunch that Apple was recruiting Google employees that worked on Google Maps.